shrutikapoor08/devjoke/README.md

 #### Send me a PR if you know a good Dev Joke.
 * * *
+World: How do you validate you have become good at coding?
+Programmers: By being able to understand memes around that.

+* * *
 To replace programmers with robots, clients will have to accurately describe what they want.

 We are safe! 😏